celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

 ### Fraud sync

-The main purpose of Fraud Sync is to deliver Fraud Proofs to nodes that were started after BEFP appears.
-Assuming that Full nodes can create the BEFP during reconstruction, Fraud Sync is mainly implemented for Light Nodes:
+The main purpose of FraudSync is to deliver fraud proofs to nodes that were started after a BEFP appears.
+Since full nodes create the BEFP during reconstruction, FraudSync is mainly implemented for light nodes:

-- Once Light Node checks that local Fraud storage is empty - it starts waiting for new connections with the remote peers(Full/Bridge nodes) using `share/discovery`.
+- Once a light node checks that its local fraud storage is empty, it starts waiting for new connections with the remote peers(full/bridge nodes) using `share/discovery`.
-- Light Node will send 5 requests to newly connected peers in order to get a Fraud Proof.
+- The light node will send 5 requests to newly connected peers to get a fraud proof.
-- If Fraud Proof is received from remote peer, then it should be validated and propagated across all local subscriptions in order to stop respective services.
+- If a fraud proof is received from a remote peer, then it should be validated and propagated across all local subscriptions in order to stop the respective services.

-NOTE: if received Fraud Proof will be invalid, then remote peer will be added to the black list.
+NOTE: if a received fraud proof ends up being invalid, then the remote peer will be added to the black list.
-Both Full/Light nodes are registering stream handler in order to handle fraud proof requests.
+Both full/light nodes register a stream handler for handling fraud proof requests.

 ### Bridge node behaviour